minagrullon/9-1-module-two-final-practice-assessment/readme.md

 ### Add Shoutouts

-&nbsp; When the user enters their shoutout into the text input and presses the "Submit" button, they should see:
+When the user enters their shoutout into the text input and presses the "Submit" button, they should see:

 - [ ] The shoutout should be an `li` inside of a `ul` element, with the name of the person in a `strong` element with a colon followed by the text of the shoutout in plain text afterwards.
 - [ ] The `li` should not have a dot next to it